20 Design Features That Will Make Your Blog Stand Out From The Crowd!

 Michael

-PS: I am also aware a number of my readers, outsource all Blog Design work to their own tame Techie – go and impress them by suggesting they incorporate some of the features blow in the next redesign.
+PS: I am also aware a number of my readers, outsource all Blog Design work to their own tame Techie – go and impress them by suggesting they incorporate some of the features below in the next redesign.

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++